About Michelle Schwarzmann, M. A., C.N., ET/P, Educational Therapist, Clinical Nutritionist, Certified Yoga Instructor

 Julie is an associate educational therapist through the Association of Educational Therapists (www.aet.org).
 She received her Master’s Degree in Education from California State University, San Marcos.
 She has teaching credentials in both multiple subject/elementary education and special education for grades K-12.
 She has nine years of experience as an education specialist in public schools working with students with a variety of learning needs including those with Dyslexia, ADHD, NVLD, and SLD.
 Julie has training in multisensory reading instruction through Lindamood-Bell and has attended trainings on mindfulness for youth through the UCSD center for Mindfulness.
 She has previously worked at San Elijo Middle School and Urban Discovery Academy.

-About Daisy Shkolnik, BA, MA (in process), Educational & ISL Specialist
+About Daisy Shkolnik, BA, MA , Educational Therapist & ISL Specialist

 Daisy was raised here in San Diego and attended schools within San Dieguito Union High School District prior to graduating UCLA at the age of twenty, with a degree in Sociology.
-She is currently finishing her Master’s degree in Special Education with an Educational Therapy Certificate at California State University, Northridge.
+She has her Master’s degree in Special Education/Educational Therapy from California State University, Northridge.
 She has worked with students with various learning differences such as Dyslexia, Dyscalculia, NLD, ADHD, Autism as well as English Language Learners in both one-on-one and group settings, both privately and at local learning centers in San Diego.